300-276-Great Vocals

 Writer/Composer: Harold Arlen / Ted Koehler (1933)

-This American Jazz / Pop classic became Lena’s signature song as she dominated the 1940s with her extraordinary charisma and her “honey-dripped, silken” voice was amazing.
-She was also among the first black artists to sing for a white Big Band, something rare in those days.
-This song became a touchstone to transcend above the racism of its time, and her mixed-race beauty, her willingness to perform as an American singer / actress, and her longevity made her legendary in Jazz / Blues / Pop music.
-She was elegant, gracious— and could she hold a note to extend its beauty!
+This American Jazz / Pop classic became Lena’s signature song as she was a major musical presence in the 1940s with her extraordinary charisma and her “honey-dripped, silken” voice.
+She was also among the first black artists to sing for a white Big Bands, something very rare in those days.
+This song became an amazing touchstone to transcend above the racism of its time, and her mixed-race beauty, her willingness to perform as an American singer / actress, and her longevity made her legendary in Jazz / Blues / Pop music.
+She was elegant, gracious— and could she hold a steady note to extend its beauty!
 She makes this offering her song…Gratifyingly Flawless!

 286. JOLENE (1974)